kalngyk/kmeans_study_buddy/README.md

 This will help you better understand how <i>k</i>-means works and why its problem is not just with linear separability, but also with its equi-distance line method for classification.

 This application is entirely in HTML5 and works on anywhere with a browser.
-[Run it](https://kalngyk.github.io/kmeans_study_buddy.html)